aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

 Finally as part of checking the systems-under-test verify the application is configured properly on startup.

-1. Check that any startup scripts that attempt to do thread-pinning via `taskset` or `CGroups` is not making an assumption about SMT that is common on x86 servers.
+1. Check that any startup scripts that attempt to do thread-pinning via `taskset` or `CGroups` are not making assumptions about the presence of SMT that is common on x86 servers.
 There are no threads on Graviton servers and no assumptions about threads needs to be made.
 This may be present as code taking the number of CPUs in the system and dividing by two, i.e. for shell run scripts you might see: `let physical_cores=$(nproc) / 2`
 2. Check daemon start scripts provide enough resources to the service as it starts on Graviton, such as specifying `LimitNOFILE`, `LimitSTACK`, or `LimitNPROC` in a systemd start script.
 3. Check for debug flags in application start-up scripts that are enabled but should be disabled.
 Such as: `-XX:-OmitStackTraceInFastThrow` for Java which logs and generates stack traces for all exceptions, even if they are not considered fatal exceptions.
 4. If using the Java Virtual Machine to execute your service, ensure it is a recent version based off at least JDK11.
 We recommend using [Corretto11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) or [Corretto15](https://docs.aws.amazon.com/corretto/latest/corretto-15-ug/downloads-list.html).
 Corretto is a free and actively maintained OpenJDK distribution that contains optimizations for AWS Graviton based instances.